 logLevel:

-and provides a good overview of what Uitsmijter is doing. info
+The standard log level is info and provides a good overview of what Uitsmijter is doing. info also prints

-notices, errors and critical alerts as well.
+notices, errors, and critical alerts.

-the log level to error
+the log level to error.

 Everything about logging is described in this separate section